strongloop/strongloop.com2/_posts/2019-05-15-building-an-online-game-with-loopback-4-pt2.md

 Then do the same thing for `armor.repository.ts` and `skill.repository.ts`.
 And our repositories are all set.

 You can check my code for all repositories at [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part2/firstgame/src/repositories).

-#### Controller

-We mentioned the controller earlier.
-We are not going to cover controller today, because I will have a whole episode focused on the work required (and there is a lot!).

 ### Applying This to Your Own Project